 Abdul, Sam and family made a key decision.
 They remodelled the café to serve Bangladeshi street food, the kind of food they loved to eat, were best at cooking and, perhaps most crucially for them, spoke proudly of their heritage, recalling memories of childhood dishes cooked by their mother.
 Pursuing Sam's vision, they repainted the cafe, rebranded, kick-started an aspirational, in-house marketing campaign – and turned both businesses around in the process.
 Now both the building and the printed menus glow with the same warm mustard colour, the name (meaning ‘tea and snacks’ in Bangla) is proudly emblazoned in Bangladeshi influenced font within the logo, and the business’s Instagram account is filled with pictures that radiate the gentle spics and warm flavours of distinctively Bengali food.
 They even have a restored, branded rickshaw out back to take samples of their wares out and about on market days in town – and this sits next to their newly installed, heated courtyard room.
 People come especially from North London suburbs to visit and to eat.

 All the food is cooked freshly, at home by the family, and is brought in the same day to serve.
 Fronting the shop is Bushra, Abdul's wife, assisted by their daughters, nieces and Sam, too.
 Today I don’t dash in and out, but sit and treat myself to lunch.
 I ponder the menu, photograph it and text the image to that other influential Bangladeshi in my life – my friend and collaborator, Birmingham-base artist Mohammed Ali MBE.
 I ask for recommendations.
 With a background in the restaurant trade, and as curator of the famous ‘Knights of the Raj’ exhibition at Birmingham Museum and Art Gallery, which documented the untold story of the early Bangladeshi curry trade in the city, Mohammed knows his stuff.
 He pounces on the Satni Sandwhich, the sardine sandwiches.
-It unlocks memories for him of his mother, Rukeya Begum, who passed away earlier this year and who would make these for the family at home in Birmingham.
+It unlocks memories for him of his mother, Rukeya Begum, who passed away earlier this year and who would cook with sardines for the family at home in Birmingham - sardines being the nearest equivalent to the fish from home.
 As I speak to Bushra, she tells a similar story of her memories of childhood food.
 As she serves her customers, she tells the stories, where the food cane from and what it means to the family.
 She, Abdul and Sam, are rightly proud.
 Her customers, in turn, share their life stories and experiences.
 This is more than just a café.
 It is a hub for cultural exchange.